mackali1453/flask_blueprint_app/README.md

 ## Usage with spyder(with created environment) ide
 Open create_app.py and run it.

-After running your app go to your browser and type "http://localhost:5000/".
+## After running app
+Go to your browser and type "http://localhost:5000/".
 This routes to welcome page.
 Afterwards go to /dashboard route and type your adress as an endpoint such as "http://localhost:5000/dashboard/istanbul"